gravitypersists/fake-fetch/README.md

 ```

-In the real world, it takes some time for these requests to occur. fakeFetch uses `setTimeout` with a default delay of 200ms.
-You can provide your own custom delay, along with many other options, within the object passed to fakeFetch.
+In the real world, it takes some time for these requests to occur. fauxFetch uses `setTimeout` with a default delay of 200ms.
+You can provide your own custom delay, along with many other options, within the object passed to fauxFetch.

 # Options: